YOU CAN BE PART OF THE TEAM!

 - Must have a valid state issued photo ID.

-be physically fit to handle the rigors of disaster event
+- Must be physically fit to handle the rigors of disaster event environments.

 - Must have completed the federally mandated FEMA Incident Command ICS 100, ICS 200, and NIMS ICS 700.

-Moderate physical fitness requirement – The duties require occasional fieldwork performed by individuals with average endurance and physical conditioning.
+Physical Fitness – Moderate physical fitness requirement – The duties require occasional fieldwork performed by individuals with average endurance and physical conditioning.
 Individuals usually set their own pace.
 Disasters demand strenuous activity over long periods of time.
 Activities include standing for long periods, walking, stooping, and moderate lifting.
-Long hours of work may be necessary; 12 hour shifts are typical on deployment.
+Long hours of work may be necessary; 8-12 hour shifts are typical on deployment.

-All IMERT team members are subject to criminal background checks at the time of acceptance to the team as well as periodically throughout their tenure as team members per the direction of IMERT.
-Convictions Which Serve as Bar to Licensure/Employment that Allows Access to Children in the State of Illinois will be grounds for denial of membership.
+Criminal Background Checks – All IMERT team members are subject to criminal background checks at the time of acceptance to the team as well as periodically throughout their tenure as team members per the direction of IMERT.
+Convictions Which Serve as Bar to Licensure/Employment that Allows Access to Children in the State of Illinois will be grounds for denial of membership or dismissal.
 A list of these can be found HERE.

 How to Apply

-Applying to IMERT is done in two stages.
+Applying to IMERT is done in three stages.
 First, the Preliminary Application stage, where volunteers submit the initial documentation required for team membership.
-Once the preliminary application package has been reviewed and approved, volunteers will then be given access to the Application for Membership, which must be completed within 30 days.
+Once the preliminary application package has been reviewed and approved, volunteers will then take part in a short introduction and interview with IMERT’s Director over the phone.
+After the interview, volunteers will be given access to the Application for Membership, which must be completed within 30 days.

-Before you can submit an application, make sure you meet all of the General Team Requirements listed above.
+Before you can submit a preliminary application, make sure you meet all of the General Team Requirements listed above.
 Then you must complete the following online training requirements.
 These are:

 - Approved WMD Course, one of the following: